 You’ve made the difficult decision to end your marriage to your spouse.
 You’ve done your research and found and retained a domestic relations attorney that understands and shares your goals and objectives about the process to terminate your marriage.
+Now what?

 In many ways, this article picks up where the Top 10 Tips to Prepare for the Divorce or Dissolution Process left off—specifically, at the start of a divorce representation.

 Ultimately, a domestic relations attorney’s job is to represent his or her client in connection with a divorce or dissolution matter.
 However, once a client has retained a lawyer to assist with the termination of the marriage, the remainder of the process, unfortunately, does not simply become “set it and forget it” for the client.

 So, what is the role of and the expectations for the client in a domestic relations representation?
 Put another way, what steps can the client take in order to help his or her domestic relations attorney deliver the best possible representation?

 As usual, the answer to this question, in many ways, depends on the individual circumstances of each and every case.
 Nevertheless, this article offers five tips that are, generally, applicable in most divorce or dissolution representations.
 If anything, these tips, hopefully, provide a rough template to help the representation get off to the right start.

 It’s a fact of life: you don’t know what you don’t know.
 As the divorce or dissolution process is, for many, their first ever interaction with the court system, this adage often proves to be highly relevant in connection with a domestic relations representation.